 No major oil and gas discoveries have been made in India in the last seven years since the Cairn-Delhi dispute erupted.

 In related news, Singapore Airlines (SQ, Singapore Changi) has declined the opportunity to partner Tata Sons in its bid for Air India, unnamed sources have told the Economic Times newspaper.
-Tata had hoped to make its bid via Vistara (UK, Delhi International), its joint venture with the Singaporean carrier, but Singapore has reportedly waived its no-compete clause, allowing Tata to make a solo bid.
+Tata had hoped to make its bid via Vistara (Delhi International), its joint venture with the Singaporean carrier, but Singapore has reportedly waived its no-compete clause, allowing Tata to make a solo bid.

 A key reason for Singapore Airlines’ reluctance is the long-term funding Air India will need in order to return to profitability, the sources explained.